Managing Job Configuration

 When a job is run, the BDT client that sends the heartbeat first will run that job using the latest configurations.
 When the BDT client is going to perform the operation, it sends the In Progress status to the CipherTrust Manager.
 If the BDT client fails to process the request, the job is Stopped with error.

-The state of the job is displayed on the Job Status page of the CipherTrust Manager UI.
+The status of the job is displayed on the Job Status page of the CipherTrust Manager UI.

 Prerequisites